jixiuf/emacs-helm-gtags/README.md

   `helm-gtags-find-files`
   `helm-gtags-complete`
-could find tag rtags symbol files in several directory with one command
+could find tag rtags symbol files in several directory with one command with prefix C-u :using other window with prefix C-uC-u :do not use symbol-at-point as default input.
 #### `helm-gtags-path-style`

 File path style, `'root` or `'relative` or `'absolute`(Default is `'root`)